 - 11.1.
 Subject to compliance with legislation and the Constitution: - 11.1.1. to act as Solicitor to the Council and designated Monitoring Officer in accordance with the relevant provisions of the Local Government and Housing Act 1989 and Article 12 of this Constitution; - 11.1.2.
-To act as the Proper Officer for the purposes of the arrangements for the discharge of standards responsibilities, including maintaining the Register of Members' Interests and administering the complaints process for Member misconduct; - 11.1.3. to authorise the institution, defence, withdrawal or compromise of any claims or legal proceedings whether civil or criminal and to authorise officers of the Council to appear before the Courts; - 11.1.4. to attest the Common Seal of the Council on any legal documentation required to be executed under Seal, unless delegated by the Chief Executive to another named Officer(s); - 11.1.5. to determine and issue general guidelines to members and officers on legal, procedural and probity issues and to liaise between Standards and Adjudication Committee, the Audit and Governance Committee and such other bodies as necessary and to hold all records and registers relating to conduct and probity issues;

-- 11.1.6. to issue any statutory notice (unless another officer is exclusively empowered by law) which may be deemed necessary in the interests of the Council and to negotiate the terms of and to sign any document, lease, contract, licence or otherwise on behalf of the Council, unless delegated to another named officer or postholder; - 11.1.7. to exercise all functions relating to legal services, democratic services and HM Coroner for North and North East Lincolnshire; - 11.1.8. to have responsibility for partnership governance.

-12. Authority to authorise directed surveillance.
+To act as the Proper Officer for the purposes of the arrangements for the discharge of standards responsibilities, including maintaining the Register of Members' Interests and administering the complaints process for Member misconduct; - 11.1.3. to authorise the institution, defence, withdrawal or compromise of any claims or legal proceedings whether civil or criminal and to authorise officers of the Council to appear before the Courts; - 11.1.4. to attest the Common Seal of the Council on any legal documentation required to be executed under Seal, unless delegated by the Chief Executive to another named Officer(s); - 11.1.5. to determine and issue general guidelines to members and officers on legal, procedural and probity issues and to liaise between Standards and Adjudication Committee, the Audit and Governance Committee and such other bodies as necessary and to hold all records and registers relating to conduct and probity issues; - 11.1.6. to issue any statutory notice (unless another officer is exclusively empowered by law) which may be deemed necessary in the interests of the Council and to negotiate the terms of and to sign any document, lease, contract, licence or otherwise on behalf of the Council, unless delegated to another named officer or postholder; - 11.1.7. to exercise all functions relating to legal services, democratic services and HM Coroner for North and North East Lincolnshire; - 11.1.8. to have responsibility for partnership governance. - 11.2 Pursuant to the cascade principle (at para 1.5 above) the Monitoring Officer hereby delegates such of the above functions (interpreted in their widest sense) to the Deputy Monitoring Officer, commensurate with their duties and responsibilities, and the Monitoring Officer shall have oversight of the functions and responsibilities so delegated. - 12.
+Authority to authorise directed surveillance. - 12.1.
+Only the Monitoring Officer and the Chief Executive (in consultation with the Monitoring Officer) shall be "Authorising Officers" for the purposes of authorising applications for directed surveillance.

-- 12.1.
-Only the Monitoring Officer and the Chief Executive (in consultation with the Monitoring Officer) shall be "Authorising Officers" for the purposes of authorising applications for directed surveillance. - 12.2.
-Only the Monitoring Officer may delegate the authority to authorise directed surveillance to a named officer of at least "service manager level" where the monitoring officer is satisfied that the officer has completed the appropriate training.
+12.2.
+Only the Monitoring Officer may delegate the authority to authorise directed surveillance to a named officer of at least "service manager level" where the Monitoring Officer is satisfied that the officer has completed the appropriate training.